How To Get An Autistic Child To Sleep

 – Noise in general

-I recommend you tug your child into his or her own bed if your child is ready for that to avoid your child reacting to your noises or energies for a more relaxed bedtime routine.
+I recommend tugging your child into his or her own bed if he or she is ready for that.
+This will avoid your child reacting to your noises or energies and result in a more relaxed bedtime routine.

 Since my son never had problems falling asleep, I couldn’t tell the difference between the weighted blankets that helped him or not during that bedtime routine.
 However, since he had a heightened sense of hearing, the weighted blankets woke him up.

-However, I saw a magnificent difference when he was awake and if he got overstimulated.
-Then he could sit on a weighted blanket, and I saw his nervous system and physical body calming down, which of course had an improved reaction on his psychological behavior as well.
+However, I saw a magnificent difference when he was awake and when he got overstimulated.
+Then, he could sit on a weighted blanket, and I saw his nervous system and physical body calm down, which, of course, improved his psychological behavior as well.

-Many of the companies who produce the weighted blankets are willing to send them on loan for families so that children with autism can try them for 2 weeks for free.
-They know that the blankets are very expensive, and it varies from child to child if it works or not.
+Many companies that produce weighted blankets are willing to loan them to families so that children with autism can try them for two weeks for free.
+They know that the blankets are costly, and whether they work or not varies from child to child.

-My son is 14 years old now and since he was 8 years old, he started to have a more stable sleeping pattern.
+My son is 14 years old now, and since he was 8 years old, he has had a more stable sleeping pattern.

-I think it was a mix of his brain being ready enough to process the stimulation he got during a day, my nervous system as well and the knowledge from what stimulated him or not which helped us.
-I am sending you love and light and I hope that you could find this useful.
+I think it was a mix of his brain being ready enough to process the stimulation he got during the day, my nervous system as well, and the knowledge of whether or not what stimulated him helped us.
+I am sending you love and light, and I hope that you will find this useful.